funkfinger/deworm/docs/checklist.md

   - [x] Create Spotify Developer account and register application
   - [x] Implement OAuth flow API routes
   - [x] Store and manage authentication tokens securely
+  - [x] Display logout button on every page - perhaps in the header
 - [x] Create API routes for interacting with Spotify:
   - [x] Search for tracks
     - [x] Search box should replace the login button when login is complete.
 No need for a button to search
+      - [x] Only one search field is necessary - please remove the non-type-ahead non-autocomplete version.
     - [x] Please use a dynamic search component that shows the song options while you are typing.
 This should be a standard daisyUI element or a standard well known pre-built React component
     - [x] When the earworm song is found and clicked on, please play that song using the Spotify Web Playback SDK
-    - [ ] Change QT's response to sad and tell the user the he's going to fix it with a replacement song from the Spotify playlist https://open.spotify.com/playlist/0E9WYGYWZBqfmp6eJ0Nl1t?si=55d3bde342094dc2
+    - [x] Change QT's response to sad and tell the user the he's going to fix it with a replacement song from the Spotify playlist https://open.spotify.com/playlist/0E9WYGYWZBqfmp6eJ0Nl1t?si=55d3bde342094dc2
     - [x] Allow the user to play pause the replacement song
-    - [ ] Add the earworm song to the Spotify playlist if it isn't already in the playlist.
+    - [x] Add the earworm song to the Spotify playlist if it isn't already in the playlist.
 - [ ] Set up AWS resources:
   - [ ] Configure AWS Amplify for hosting
   - [ ] Set up DynamoDB tables for user data and song history